 - value -100 double the duration of XXX per octave above middle C (60) and halve the duration of XXX per octave above middle C.

 The right part represents the evolution of the envelope when a key is released.
 Only the release duration is involved in this representation.
 The envelope gradually returns to 0 during this duration.

 When only one division of an instrument is selected in the tree, the corresponding sound sample is displayed on the background.
 It is thus possible to better visualize the evolution of the envelope relative to the sample being played.

 The lower section of the editing page of instruments is intended for the creation of modulators, globally for an instrument or for a particular division.
-A modulator allows the use of a first parameter, optionally a multiplication by a second one, to modify a third one.
-The output of a modulator can be used as input to another modulator (this function appeared in version 2.04 of sf2 format and may not be supported by some synthesizers).
+When you play an instrument, a modulator listens to one or two MIDI signal(s) and modify one of the parameters in the table according to the mathematical rule configured.
+The output of a modulator can also be used as input to another modulator (this function appeared in version 2.04 of sf2 format and may not be supported by some synthesizers).